 They periodically speak with representatives from the four different financial companies where they have investments, but do not have a clear picture of how all the pieces should fit together.
 Additionally, the couple has two young grandchildren and would like to help with their college education expenses.

-They decide to do so, thereby saving roughly 40% in taxes on the combined $52,000 they put into the plan.
+They decide to do so, thereby saving significantly on their income taxes on the combined $61,000 they put into the plan.
 That extra deferral keeps them under the income limits for contributing to a Roth IRA, so they both do that as well.
-They also decide to put $5,000 each into a 529 college savings plan for each grandchild, allowing them to deduct the combined $10,000 on their Michigan income taxes.
+They also put $5,000 into a 529 college savings plan for each grandchild, allowing them to deduct the combined $10,000 on their Michigan income taxes.

 Optimizing for the best retirement

-One strategy might be like this: TIAA has some excellent and unique investments, as does Fidelity.
-We review William and Margaret’s holdings, then reallocate the whole portfolio in an integrated fashion, choosing certain funds that utilize TIAA’s top-ranked options and others that make use of Fidelity’s areas of strength.
+One strategy might be like this: TIAA has some compelling and unique investments, as does Fidelity.
+We review William and Margaret’s holdings, then reallocate the whole portfolio in an integrated fashion, choosing certain funds that utilize TIAA’s attractive options and others that make use of Fidelity’s areas of strength.

 In Margaret’s IRA, we choose from thousands of top-ranked, no-load mutual funds available.
 Once we restructure the couple’s portfolio, we take action as necessary – generally following a more aggressive strategy in the winter months when the stock market is typically stronger, and a less aggressive one in the typically weaker summer months.

-Each quarter, we provide the couple with a consolidated statement showing holdings from all of their accounts, how they are allocated, and how they are growing (after our fees are deducted) versus an appropriate benchmark.
+Each quarter, we provide the couple with a consolidated statement showing holdings from all of their accounts, how they are allocated, and the overall performance (after our fees are deducted) versus an appropriate benchmark.
 Professors Jones and Smith are able to track the growth of their wealth quickly and easily.

 Analyze

-We start by reviewing current holdings and researching available options.
+We start by discussing their risk tolerance and reviewing current holdings while researching other available investment options.

 Restructure

-We reallocate their portfolios in line with our strategy, considering cost, performance, and tax incentives.
+We reallocate their portfolios in line with our strategy, considering cost, performance, and tax ramifications.

 Report